itp3/bandstructure/README.md

 Introduction
 ------------
 *bandstructure* is a python module for solving tight-binding(-like) models.
-It has a modular structure allowing for easy customization of the underlying lattice structure as well as the specific system (specified by its tunneling rates).
+It has a modular structure allowing for easy customization of the underlying lattice structure as well as the specific system (defined by its tunneling rates).

 Features
 --------
-- *Speed*: NumPy vectorization is used whenever possible.
-Parallelization is supported through the python *multiprocessing* module.
+- NumPy vectorization is used whenever possible.
+Parallelization is supported through the python multiprocessing module
-- *Dimensionality*: Two- and one-dimensional lattices are supported as well as different kinds of (semi-)finite systems.
+- One- and two-dimensional lattices are supported as well as different kinds of (semi-)finite systems
-- *Predefined lattices*: Square lattice, Honeycomb lattice, Kagome lattice, Ruby lattice.
+- Predefined lattices: Chains, Square lattice, Honeycomb lattice, Kagome lattice, Ruby lattice
-- *Topological properties*: Calculation of Chern numbers and Berry phases.
+- Calculate topological properties: Chern numbers, Berry phases

 Requirements
 ------------
-* python 3
+* Tested with Python >= 3.2
 * numpy
+* scipy
 * matplotlib (optional)

 Example: graphene